manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### binlog_max_log_size

 <!-- example conf binlog_max_log_size -->
 This setting controls the maximum binary log file size.
-It is optional, with a default value of 268435456, or 256 MB.
+It is optional, with a default value of 256 MB.

 A new binlog file will be forcibly opened once the current binlog file reaches this size limit.
 This results in a finer granularity of logs and can lead to more efficient binlog disk usage under certain borderline workloads.
 A value of 0 indicates that the binlog file should not be reopened based on size.